China: Former mayor of Beijing (1981-83) Jiao Ruoyu dies.

 Malaysia: Tan Sri Peter Lo Su Yin, former chief minister of Sabah (1965-67), dies.

-Algeria: The new government is announced with Abderrahmane Raouia as finance minister (taking office January 4) while Sabri Boukadoum remains foreign minister and Kamel Beljoud interior minister; President Abdelmadjid Tebboune retains the defense portfolio.
+Algeria: The new government is announced with Abderrahmane Raouya as finance minister (taking office January 4) while Sabri Boukadoum remains foreign minister and Kamel Beldjoud interior minister; President Abdelmadjid Tebboune retains the defense portfolio.

 Algeria: Former foreign minister (1993-96) Mohamed Salah Dembri dies.